 - Whisk together 1 egg yolk with 1 tablespoon heavy cream for the egg wash.
 Brush the edges of the tarts with the egg wash and sprinkle 2 tablespoon grated parmesan on top.
 Bake the tarts until the edges are golden brown, the bacon is crispy, and the egg white is completely opaque but still jiggly, about 18-20 minutes.

 - Let cool slightly and serve the bacon and egg brioche tarts warm.

 For the full details on how to make the brioche dough, check out the maple custard brioche tarts recipe.
 The procedure to make this savory version is the same except for the toppings.

+Serve these tarts warm for the best results.
 Can I just say, "mmmm-hmm!"
 Any pastry with bacon and egg is almost guaranteed to be good.
 These are very, very good.
 I had to convince myself to share these with my husband rather than hoarding them all to myself.
 Savory and delicious!

 For more savory bread inspiration check out this pizza pull apart bread!